The Order of Affection

 When he’d cracked the last nut into a bag, my father re-emerged to turn the key, carry the spent shells out to the trash and walk back into the kitchen to flush out what was hiding under his fingernails.
 Afterwards, he’d wipe down the doorknobs with a towel that would later have to be laundered.

-He stepped out of his car and removed a suitcase before heading towards the train.
+He parked, then stepped out of his car and removed a suitcase before heading towards the train.
 My knees trembled as I grabbed my phone and zoomed in to take a photo.
-There on the small, cracked screen was the spitting image of my brother who’d been dead for five years.
+I looked down.
+There, on the small, cracked screen was the spitting image of my brother who’d been dead for five years.

 We slept on twin beds in a room on the first floor of our three-family house.
-Dean was five years older, as a teen, still small, typically shirtless, with golden skin, long brown hair, a beard, and our dark hazel gaze.
+Dean was five years older, as a teen, still small, usually shirtless, golden skin, long brown hair, a beard, and our shared hazel gaze.
 A sepia dining room portrait of Jesus Christ.

 In spite of our close quarters, we hadn’t grown as close as we might have.
 Over time I sensed this as fallout from parents worn down and made silent by anger and disappointment.
 Later when Dean left for college it was as if the tired rubber band holding us together finally snapped.
 I didn’t see him much after that.